Improving Firefighter Safety with STRATO

 FLIGHT SUMMARY

 NASA researchers, the U.S. Forest Service, and Sioux Falls-based high-altitude balloon company, Aerostar, have teamed up to provide cell coverage from the stratosphere.
-The STRATO (Strategic Tactical Radio and Tactical Overwatch) technology is expected to be tested aboard Aerostar’s Thunderhead high-altitude balloon over the West Mountain Complex fires in Idaho in August 2024.
+On August 4, 2024, the STRATO (Strategic Tactical Radio and Tactical Overwatch) technology launched aboard Aerostar’s Thunderhead high-altitude balloon for flight testing over the West Mountain Complex fires in Idaho.
 The system aims to provide persistent cell coverage from the stratosphere, enabling real-time communication between firefighters and command posts.
 It also uses an infrared sensor to provide valuable heat and spatial information to help them better understand the fire’s characteristics.

 flight provider